Emergency and urgent procurement for school property projects

 - Engage the supplier for only the minimum quantity/term required to alleviate the situation

 - Once the situation has been alleviated, apply for a procurement exemption.

-Find out about resolving urgent health and safety work:
+Read more out about resolving Urgent health and safety work

-Find out about the Ministry’s insurance programme which pays for repairs to damaged school buildings:
+Find out about the Ministry’s School Building Insurance Funding Programme which pays for repairs to damaged school buildings:

 Last reviewed: Has this been useful?
 Give us your feedback